msmoiz/philosophy/README.md

 your own needs, and draw value from it as well.

 > If you think I should change my approach to any or all of the subjects enumerated below, please make the case.
-In mind, as in matter, *pull requests are welcome*.
+In mind, as in matter, pull requests are welcome.